-Copyright is a form of protection provided by U.S. law to the authors of "original works of authorship" fixed in any tangible medium of expression.
+A copyright is a form of protection provided by U.S. law to the authors of "original works of authorship" fixed in any tangible medium of expression.
 The manner and medium of fixation are virtually unlimited.
 Creative expression may be captured in words, numbers, notes, sounds, pictures, or any other graphic or symbolic media.
-The subject matter of copyright is extremely broad, including literary, dramatic, musical, artistic, audiovisual, and architectural works.
+The subject matter of a copyright is extremely broad and includes literary, dramatic, musical, artistic, audiovisual, and architectural works.
 Copyright protection is available to both published and unpublished works.

 Under the 1976 Copyright Act, the copyright owner has the exclusive right to reproduce, adapt, distribute, publicly perform, and publicly display the work.
 In the case of sound recordings, the copyright owner has the right to perform the work publicly by means of a digital audio transmission.
 These exclusive rights are freely transferable, and may be licensed, sold, donated to charity, or bequeathed to your heirs.
 It is illegal for anyone to violate any of the exclusive rights of the copyright owner.
 If the copyright owner prevails in an infringement claim, the available remedies include preliminary and permanent injunctions (court orders to stop current or prevent future infringements), impounding, and destroying the infringing articles, and monetary remedies.